At Southfields Primary School we have a very vibrant music department.

 · grouping children by ability and setting different activities for each ability group;

 · providingresources of different complexity depending on the ability of the child;

 · using a teaching model where all responses are welcome, encouraging pupils working at different levels to participate in the lesson.

 Music curriculum planning

 Music is a foundation subject in the National Curriculum.
-We have Music Express to support our planning in addition to a competent Music Director who plans, teaches and supports all year groups across the primary phase.
+We have KAPOW to support our planning in addition to a Music Director with Music Specialism who plans, teaches, and supports all year groups across the primary phase.